-Billionaire shares secret of his 100 year old business
+Billionaire investor shares secret of his 100 year old business

 NAIROBI,KENYA: Before his retirement, Manilal Premchand Chandaria led the Comcraft Group of Companies, a conglomerate with annual returns of Sh200 billion.
 He shared his life experience with David Odongo

 Question: If I gave you Sh1,000 right now, what would you do with it?